m4dpr0ph3ss0r/kale-miner/README.md

             // Optional.
 Adjust based on your CPU/GPU power.
             "difficulty": 6,
             // Optional: Defines the minimum time (in seconds) before work is submitted
-            // to the contract (default is 0 for immediate submission).
+            // to the contract (set to 0 for immediate submission).
-            "minWorkTime": 0,
+            "minWorkTime": 240,
             // Optional: Set the miner to only harvest the previous block if work was submitted.
             "harvestOnly": false
         }